dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

   <img src="images/pi-ss-equiv.jpg" width="700" />
 </p>

+NOTE:
+  - If you see a mistake: refetch the `README.md`.
+If that doesn't fix it let us know!

 By the end of today you'll have your own simple pre-emptive threads package and it won't actually be that hard.
 Crucially, it will *work* to the point that we'll be surprised if your code has a bug in it.